 Do you want to determine your own future, be a creative thinker that can drive change, own your own business or make an impact in your profession?
 If so, then the Undergraduate Certificate in Entrepreneurship is for you.

 Think and Act Entrepreneurially

 The Undergraduate Certificate in Entrepreneurship provides students with an understanding of how to think and act entrepreneurially in efficient and effective ways.
-Open to all UNC Charlotte undergraduate students, the certificate aims to satisfy the increasing societal demand for skill sets related to entrepreneurship, such as being able to recognize and evaluate opportunities or knowing how to create and communicate a vision.
+Open to all UNC Charlotte undergraduate students (note eligibility requirements below), the certificate aims to satisfy the increasing societal demand for skill sets related to entrepreneurship:

 Total Credit Hours: 12

 At least two courses are offered per semester to allow students to complete the certificate program in as short as one year, but you'll have your junior and senior years to complete the program.

 The certificate is open to UNC Charlotte undergraduate students who have a minimum cumulative 2.5 GPA and are on track to obtain junior standing by the intended incoming semester.
 Students of all colleges are encouraged to apply.
 The program will accept the brief applications throughout the year for students seeking to start in either Fall or Spring.
 The program is capped at 60 students.

 What can I do with this certificate if my major is in....?

 - Develop a business plan for your own art gallery.

 - Cover costs, make a profit and learn to market yourself as an artist.